 In addition, whatever the assumption made concerning the poverty line, we took both a relative and an absolute approach to inequality measurement when defining pro-poor growth.
 With a relative approach to pro-poor growth it is assumed that inequality does not to vary when all incomes are multiplied by a constant whereas, with an absolute approach to pro-poor growth, inequality is supposed not to vary when an equal sum is added to all incomes.
 Section IV is then devoted to an empirical illustration based on the annual Israeli income surveys, during the period 1990-2006.
-We first draw Growth Incidence Curves and Poverty Growth Curves, two tools of analysis that have been proposed in the literature, for the standardized net income.
-The latter has been defined as being equal to the ratio of the household's net income over the square root of the number of individuals in the household (see, Buhman et al., 1988, for more details on such an approach to the issue of equivalence scales).
+We first draw the Growth Incidence Curve (see, Ravallion and Chen, 2003) for the standardized net income, the latter being equal to the ratio of the household's net income over the square root of the number of individuals in the household (see, Buhman et al., 1988, for more details on such an approach to the issue of equivalence scales).
 Then we give the results of the various decompositions of the changes over time in the poverty index.
-As poverty index we selected the popular FGT index (see Appendix A for more details on this index).
-We look at both annual changes and variations over larger periods.
+As poverty index we selected the popular FGT index.
 Concluding comments are given in Section V.

-II.
-On Various Ways of Measuring Pro-Poor Growth: A Short Review of the Literature
+2 On Various Ways of Measuring Pro-Poor Growth: A Short Review of the Literature

-During the past ten years or so there have been various suggestions concerning the way one should check whether economic growth was in favor of the poor.
-The present section gives a quick survey of the different proposals that have appeared in the literature to measure "propoor growth".
+During the past ten years or so there have been various suggestions concerning the way one could check whether economic growth was in favor of the poor.
+The present section gives a quick survey of the different proposals that have appeared in the literature to measure "pro-poor growth".

 Before reviewing these contributions a distinction should be made between an absolute and a relative approach to this topic.
-Thus some studies (see, Baulch and McCulloch, 2002, or Kakwani and Pernia, 2000) consider that growth will be pro-poor if poverty falls more than it would have fallen, had all incomes grown at the same rate.
+Thus some studies (see, Baulch and McCulloch, 2002, or Kakwani and Pernia, 2000) consider that growth will be propoor if poverty falls more than it would have fallen, had all incomes grown at the same rate.
 This is therefore a "relative approach" in the sense that a pro-poor growth requires that the incomes of the poor grow at a higher rate than those of the non-poor.